Molecular interactions that can be measured with MST

-MST works with almost all classes of target molecules, as long as they are either intrinsically fluorescent or they can be labeled with a fluorescent dye.
-The variety of ligand molecules is even greater.
+MST works with almost all classes of target molecules as long as they can be made fluorescent.
+The variety of ligand molecules is even greater – from molecular fragments up to virus-like particles.
 The fluorescent target molecule is kept at a constant concentration and the non-fluorescent ligand molecule is titrated across a large concentration range.

 What MST can tell